joel-paulin/joel-paulin/README.md

-<p> ⌨️ Currently working on writing up a bunch of Python snippets / tricks for Houdini on here. <p>
+<p> ⌨️ Currently working on a reference guide for Python in Houdni <p>